ppgcourseUB/ppgcourse2023/Model_selection_and_partitioning_scheme_M_RIUTORT/Readme.md

 We will perform two analyses varying some of the options in the program, we will first run two fast analyses and then set the third (**that takes more than one hour to run**), while the third analysis is running, we will comment the results.
 In all cases we will use a extreme scheme dividing all the protein coding genes by codons plus the two ribosomal genes (29 putative partitions in total).

-### Donwload files
+### Files

 Files are in the directory DATA/PartitionFinder

 ### Prepare command file

 The file *partition_finder.cfg* includes the options we select to run the PartitionFinder program .
-Open this file with `nano` to make some modifications for the different runs we are going to perform:
+Open this file with `nano` to make some modifications for the different runs we are going to perform (for using nano in the cloud first load the module):

 1. Modifications for the first run: